-Public value
+Public value assessment

-- 39 Objectives: - to identify and estimate the incremental benefits and detriments of the agreement - to ensure the benefits and detriments are incremental and not double counted - to determine remedial action requirements and the likely effects of actions proposed. - The applicants are expected to identify the benefits that arise from the airline agreement and verify them with evidence.
-In providing evidence, they are expected to take care to avoid double-counting benefits.
-The Ministry gives more weight to benefits that are passed onto customers, more timely, more likely to occur and more closely linked to the agreement. - Table 1 provides examples of benefits for which the applicants are expected to submit evidence.
+- 48 Objectives: - to identify and estimate the incremental benefits and detriments of the agreement - to ensure the benefits and detriments are incremental and not double counted - to determine conditions and the likely effects of actions proposed. - 49 The applicants are expected to identify the benefits that arise from the cooperation agreement and verify them with evidence.
+In providing evidence, applicants are expected to take care to avoid double-counting benefits.
+The Ministry gives more weight to benefits that are passed onto customers in a timely manner, and that are more closely linked to the agreement. - 50 The Ministry expects quantification of the likely benefits to the extent practicable.
+The Ministry tests the reliability of any quantification, especially when the information provided is incomplete or uncertain, via sensitivity analyses. - 51 For benefits that are difficult to quantify, qualitative analysis can be used to determine the nature and the size of the impacts.
+The Ministry places less weight on qualitative benefits that are less likely to occur in the near term or for which the evidence is less strong. - 52 Table 1 provides examples of benefits for which the applicants are expected to submit evidence.